learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 table.txt
 ```

-**c)** Print the first two lines for each of the input files `ip.txt`, `sample.txt` and `table.txt`.
+**3)** Print the first two lines for each of the input files `ip.txt`, `sample.txt` and `table.txt`.
 Also, add a separator between the results as shown below (note that the separator isn't present at the end of the output).
-Assume input files will have at least two lines.
+Assume that the input files will have at least two lines.

 ```bash
 $ perl -pe 'print $s if $.==1; if($.==2){close ARGV; $s="---\n"}